Durham County Council LLPs

 - Has a need for Affordable Housing - Affordable housing, as defined by the National Planning Policy Framework, is housing for sale or rent for those whose needs are not met by the market.
 If the applicant(s) is able to satisfy their own housing need in the market, they will not be considered eligible for an affordable home ahead of applicants who would be unable to satisfy their housing need in the open market.
 Those applicants considered to be able to satisfy their own housing need are those where:

 - The applicant has sufficient savings and equity in their home that if sold is sufficient to secure suitable accommodation in the open market i.e. in excess of £100,000

 - Have household income in excess of £60,000 per annum.

 Applicants will be prioritised on any shortlist by band (as per the DKO Letting Policy), in order of those who meet the following criteria:

-- Those with a local connection to the parish of Gilesgate or Elvet, then,
+- Those with a local connection to the Electoral Wards of Gilesgate and Elvet, and Belmont,

 Local connection is defined as: